JacobYuan7/jacobyuan7.github.io/_pages/includes/others.md

   - **Favoriate singer**: Taylor Swift.
 I officially became a Swiftie after the release of "Safe & Sound".

+  - **Concerts that I have been to**:
+      - Ed Sheeran's +-=÷× Tour in Hangzhou, 2025 (where I saw Langlang.).
-  - **Concerts that I have been to**: Taylor Swift's Eras Tour in London, 2024 (where I saw Ed Sheeran as well!), Coldplay's Music of the Spheres World Tour in Singapore, 2024 and One Love Asia Festival in Singapore, 2023.
+      - Taylor Swift's Eras Tour in London, 2024 (where I saw Ed Sheeran as well!).
+      - Coldplay's Music of the Spheres World Tour in Singapore, 2024.
+      - One Love Asia Festival in Singapore, 2023.

   - **Favoriate athlete / football club**: Kylian Mbappé and Tottenham Hotspur F.C.
 We're on a mission to win a trophy!
 And yeah, I respect the big guys like Man City, Man United, Chelsea, Arsenal... even if they are the competition.